henrylee2cn/gomonkey/README.md

 + support a patch for a function
 + support a patch for a member method
++ support a patch for a function by symtab name
++ support a patch for a member method by symtab name
 + support a patch for a interface
 + support a patch for a function variable
 + support a patch for a global variable